lbetz/puppet-csync2/README.md

 ### Software Installation

-Setting the parameter manage_package to true will manage a package named 'csync2'.
+Declaration will manage a package named 'csync2'.

 On RHEL/CentOS 7: